 Free version: airfocus offers a 14-day free trial, with no commitment required.

 Integrations: airfocus integrates with Trello, Asana, Zapier, MS Planner, GitHub, and Jira.

 Dedicated prioritization tools: Yes.
 Airfocus does have a dedicated prioritization tool, and it’s a core feature of the product.
 You can pick from a range of prioritization templates built on the most effective decision-making techniques and take advantage of the prioritization wizard to set up a workspace and roadmap in minutes.

-What’s more, the intuitive rating system accurately calculates your priorities, while prioritization scores help you evaluate how your features or products are doing against strategic factors, guiding you to a more focused and effective roadmap.
+What’s more, the intuitive rating system accurately calculates your priorities.
+At the same time, prioritization scores help you evaluate how your features or products are doing against strategic factors, guiding you to a more focused and effective roadmap.